OfficeDev/outlook-dev-docs/docs/add-ins/internet-headers.md

 ---
-title:
-description:
-ms.topic: article
-ms.date: 10/24/2019
+title: Get and set internet headers
+description: How to get and set internet headers on a message in an Outlook add-in. ms.topic: article ms.date: 10/24/2019
 localization_priority: Normal
 ---

-# Get or set internet headers (preview)
+# Get and set internet headers (preview)

 ## Background